 Although there is a clearly structured approach to the Non Violent Resistance Programme, as we outline the session guide below, we do not intend to be prescriptive.
-Practitioners can sense in their work with parents when to progress to the next topic/ theme for a group work or individual session and when to slow the pace of the session to create space for a parent to experience the sense of being heard and respected.
+Practitioners can sense in their work with parents when to progress to the next topic/ theme for a group work or individual session and when to slow the pace

+Although it does take practice, parents tell us they manage to develop a new habit to "press the pause button" and not respond to their son or daughter's violence or threats of violence in the same way as they had before. of the session to create space for a parent to experience the sense of being heard and respected.
 Although each session described below has an indicated theme, we recognise the wisdom of the practitioner and the need of the parent will influence progress through these themes.
 However, there is a logical order of themes to follow whether you are working with a group or in individual sessions.
 We would suggest for example that it makes sense that parents discuss the theme of the support network and begin to develop a support network before discussing in depth the theme of the announcement.